Dogface witch eel

 The dogface witch eel (Facciolella equatorialis) is an eel in the family Nettastomatidae (duckbill/witch eels).
 It was described by Charles Henry Gilbert in 1891.
-It is a marine, deep water-dwelling eel which is known from the eastern central Pacific Ocean, including Point Conception, California, USA; Panama, Guadalupe, and the Galapagos Islands.
+It is a marine, deep water-dwelling eel which is known from the eastern central Pacific Ocean, including Point Conception, California; Panama, Guadalupe, and the Galapagos Islands.
 The fish is known to dwell at an approximate depth of 734 meters.
 Males can reach a maximum total length of 90 centimetres.